liuzz10/Algorithm/Leetcode #277. Find the Celebrity.md

 ## Idea 2: Linear Comparison
 Do we need to check all pairs of knows(i, j)?
 We don't.

 If i knows j, that means i is not the celebrity because a celebrity doesn't know anyone.
+So we can eliminate i.

 If i doesn't know j, that means j is not the celebrity because everyone knows the celebrity.
+So we can eliminate j.

 If you understand the above, you know two secrets of knows(i, j):
 * Secret 1.
 If knows(i, j) = 1, i is not the celebrity.